kyokang1/time-tracker/README.md

 ## Summary

-Welcome to `"Work-Life Balance Keeper"` (the WLB Keeper) developed by K-young.
+Welcome to `"Work-Life Balance Keeper"` (the WLB Keeper or the Keeper) developed by K-young.
 The application will evaluate your work-life balance status and warn you if you work too hard.
 Based on the daily work hours the user input in the program, WLB Keeper will calculate the average working hours and display status message according to the pre-defined setting for 4 levels of status.
 The Keeper stores data online in `Google Spreadsheet` and interacts with the previous work history on real-time basis.
 And the program creates the work hour summary chart using `Plotly Online Chart Studio` package to sum up your work history and let you know the monthly and yearly work trend.

 ## Set-up